 In particular, ESMA makes a distinction between "per se" and "elective" professional clients in paras.
 72 and 73 of the draft Guidelines, stating that the latter "should not be presumed to have the knowledge and experience comparable" to the former.
-First, this is not in line with MiFID II Delegated Regulation's Art.
-54(3) (please see our answer to Q1).
-Second, it is generally impossible for a product manufacturer to know whether a professional client has been opted up or down, and it is not appropriate effectively to require a manufacturer to second guess such a decision.
+It is generally impossible for a product manufacturer to know whether a professional client has been opted up or down, and it is not appropriate effectively to require a manufacturer to second guess such a decision.
 Thus, manufacturers can generally consider these client classifications only at face value.